ClusterHQ/flocker/docs/gettinginvolved/infrastructure/vagrant.rst

 Tutorial boxes and metadata for them are published to `Amazon S3 <https://console.aws.amazon.com/s3/home?region=us-west-2#&bucket=clusterhq-archive&prefix=vagrant/`_ during the :ref:`release-process`.

-To publish the latest development box which has been built by BuildBot, run ``admin/publish-dev-box``.
+To publish the latest development box which has been built by BuildBot:

+* Merge a branch into ``master`` with changes to the development box,
+* Wait for the development box to be built again for the ``master`` branch,
+* Check out an up to date ``master`` branch,
+* Run ``admin/publish-dev-box``.

 This should be done whenever there is a change to the development box.

-TODO The script should load http://build.clusterhq.com/results/vagrant/master/flocker-dev.json

 Testing
 ^^^^^^^